 We’re committed to being a responsible steward of the boreal forest by striving to preserve the region’s biodiversity.
 We work independently, and with industry peers and multi-stakeholder organizations, to conserve and reclaim habitat for species, including those potentially impacted by our operations.

 We are a signatory to the Boreal Forest Conservation Framework – a groundbreaking national conservation vision developed by 20 First Nations, environmental groups and resource companies.

 Learn more at the Boreal Leadership Council website

 We are working on a number of other fronts to minimize our impact in the boreal region:

-- Advancing progressive reclamation techniques at our oil sands mining operations.
-We’re working to reclaim mined lands as they are disturbed and to accelerate the time it takes to return disturbed lands to a self-sustaining, locally common boreal forest ecosystem.
+- Advancing progressive reclamation techniques at our oil sands mining and in situ operations.
+We’re actively reclaiming lands disturbed by both mine and in situ operations and continuously working to accelerate the time it takes to return disturbed lands to a self-sustaining, locally common boreal forest ecosystem.

 - Managing our in situ footprint.
 We continue to work with industry peers to pilot techniques and increase understanding of how to effectively reduce fragmentation of natural habitat related to in situ bitumen extraction and other resource activity in the boreal forest.